Reap_and_Sow

 How do we tell a story so powerful that it helps reconnect people to their environment?
 How do we empower every individual (regardless of social-economic background) to be an agent for the change that is needed?
 What does it mean to develop active food citizenship?

 We live in a time where I feel a deep responsibility to offer people a narrative of hope and possibility – a story about how people successfully came together to rebalance and regenerate the earth.
-How we found ways to work together globally, to heal from the last 500 years of Western colonialism and the mass environmental degradation that came with it.
+How we found ways to work together globally, to heal from the last 500 years of Western imperialist colonialism and the mass environmental degradation that came with it.

-As my mentor, Dr Martin Shaw, would say: For God’s Sake, stop saying the earth is doomed!
+For God’s Sake, stop saying the earth is doomed!
 You may be doomed.
 I may be doomed.
 The structure of our environment and societies as we’ve known them for the last 500 years could well be on their way out…

 The earth however?
 She’ll be just fine.

-Aine Morris
+Áine Morris

 Cali, Colombia.
 May 2022.